dasGringuen/MicroZedKernel/05-linux-kernel.ultraZed.md

 ### Device tree

-use the device tree source file provided in /ultrZed and build it with the build_dts.sh script
+use the device tree source file provided in /ultrZed/device_tree and build it with the build_dts.sh script

-To add new perhiperals edit the next file:

-/ultraZed/petalinux_20171.dts

 ### Compile kernel modules and device tree